-These soil investigations profiled the subsoil and rock at locations across the airport site, with a particular focus on the proposed runway alignments and major building footprints.
+These soil investigations profiled the subsoil and rock at locations across the airport site, with a particular focus on the runway alignments and major building footprints.

 Test pits involving earthmoving equipment excavating narrow pits of up to three metres deep and the boreholes involved equipment drilling holes of a depth of up to 10 metres.
 This work has now been completed.